albertintech/apai/docs/congress/cmf/fema/constitutional-authority-technical-memorandum.md

 ### B. Building the Constitutional Record

-The Act's careful construction helps it survive judicial review through explicit constitutional findings (Section 2(a)) establishing Congressional awareness of authority and precedent, severability provisions (multiple titles) ensuring maximum preservation if any part is invalidated, phased implementation (~14-year timeline) demonstrating Congress is not imposing radical change overnight, evidence-based design incorporating best practices from electoral science and international experience, and historical grounding restoring American historical practices rather than importing foreign models.
+The Act's careful construction helps it survive judicial review through explicit constitutional findings (Section 2(a)) establishing Congressional awareness of authority and precedent, severability provisions (multiple titles) ensuring maximum preservation if any part is invalidated, simultaneous integrated launch of electoral reforms with incremental House expansion (~14-year timeline to cube root compliance) demonstrating both decisive implementation and measured institutional adaptation, evidence-based design incorporating best practices from electoral science and international experience, and historical grounding restoring American historical practices rather than importing foreign models.

 ### C. The Fallback Position